Written by the Harmukh Technologies SEO team based on campaigns conducted for Indian businesses since 2014. Last updated: March 2026.

 The old approach: One article per week, every week, forever.
 The assumption was that consistent publication pace — regardless of topic focus or depth — would steadily build authority over time.
 Content calendars were structured around regularity, not strategy.

 What changed: Google’s topical authority model now rewards sites that demonstrate comprehensive, deep coverage of a subject area — not sites that publish regularly across a broad range of loosely related topics.
 A site that publishes one high-quality, deeply researched article per month on a single topic cluster will now outrank a site that publishes four shallow, generic articles per week across unrelated subjects.
 This is the topical cluster model — and it fundamentally changes how content strategy should be structured.
-Additionally, Google’s freshness signals mean that a body of well-maintained, regularly updated content outperforms a larger archive of decaying articles that have not been touched since publication.
+Additionally, Google’s freshness signals mean that a body of well-maintained, regularly updated content outperforms a larger archive of decaying articles.
+Our SEO audit blind spot guide explains why removing outdated thin content consistently produces faster ranking improvements than adding new content on a bloated site.

 What the new approach looks like: SEO sprints — concentrated periods where a team produces multiple deeply researched pieces all focused on a single topic cluster — build topical authority far more efficiently than dispersed, slow-drip publishing.
 A sprint might produce one comprehensive pillar page and four to six supporting cluster pages over a two-week period, all internally linked and covering the topic from every relevant angle.
 This tells Google that your site is a genuine specialist in this subject area.
 After the sprint, the maintenance phase — quarterly updates to keep the content current, adding new data, expanding sections based on Search Console query data — sustains and compounds the authority built during the sprint.
-The pace is structured and purposeful, not relentless and unfocused.
 This approach is built into our 90-day SEO framework, which sequences sprints across the most commercially important topic clusters first.

 5. Then: Publish and Share → Now: Distribution-First Content Strategy